GideonPARANOID/code-sketchpad/pi.md

 Occasionally being without a switch or a screen makes accessing a Raspberry Pi tricky, but not impossible.

 No guarantees this'll work - I'm not a network guy.
 However, this is what worked when I tried.
+Advice from [this guide](http://pihw.wordpress.com/guides/direct-network-connection/in-a-nut-shell-direct-network-connection/).

 * Append the string to the end of the line on the SD card (this can also be done via another computer with an SD card reader.